 Congratulations!
 Moving day is finally here.
 You’ve packed, boxed, and taped your belongings after making several trips to Goodwill.
 The hard part is over — almost.
 Before you get too relaxed, there are a few things to consider when preparing for a move, even if you aren’t doing the heavy lifting.
 Knowing how to prepare for a move starts with diligent planning.
-There are many moving parts to a move, and you need to think proactively so you’re ready.
+Trust White Glove Moving & Storage, your trusted moving company in Queens, NY, to assist you in making your move as smooth as possible.

 Refer to the content below to learn how to prepare for a move!